ldutoit/personal_libraries/standalonescripts/haplo_network.md

 Ludovic Dutoit
 September 9, 2018

-This is a toy analysis with uninteresting sequences to set up an easy pipeline for haplotype netweork analysis.
+This is a toy analysis with uninteresting sequences to set up an easy pipeline for haplotype network analysis in R.

 I used the code from: